ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/workflow.md

 ## ArgoCD

-The Cedille platform uses ArgoCD for continuous deployment of Kubernetes applications.
+The CEDILLE platform uses ArgoCD for continuous deployment of Kubernetes applications.
 The ArgoCD configuration files are stored in the GitHub repository `Plateforme-Cedille` under the `apps` and `system` folders.
 The ArgoCD configuration files are organized into applications to manage different aspects